stechz/redoak/README.md

 Reftests check output of oak files (`*.oak.html`) with expected HTML output (`*.html`).
 To run:

-    node lib/reftest/reftest.js
+    node reftest/reftest.js

 It diffs the output of a sample oak file with the expected HTML.
-If nothing is outputted, congratulations, it passed!

 Finally, there's now some basic sanity tests for the automatically generated Javascript.
 To run:

-    node lib/gentest/gentest.js
+    node gentest/gentest.js

 # Using it in your web app